gatling/gatling/src/docs/content/reference/current/http/request/index.md

 Headers can also be defined on the `HttpProtocol`.
 {{< /alert >}}

-For a given request, you can also disable common headers that were defined on the `HttpProtocol` with `ignoreProtocolHeaders`:

-{{< include-code "HttpRequestSample.scala#ignoreProtocolHeaders" scala >}}

-## Request Timeout

-The default request timeout is controlled by the ``gatling.http.requestTimeout` configuration parameter.

-However, you might want to use `requestTimeout(timeout: FiniteDuration)` to override the global value for a specific request, typically a long file upload or download.

-{{< include-code "HttpRequestSample.scala#requestTimeout" scala >}}

 ## Signature Calculator

 You might want to edit the HTTP requests before they're being sent over the wire, based on other request information: url, headers and/or body.